codeandtheory/yanalytics-pendo-ios/README.md

 # Y—Analytics Pendo
-_A Pendo SDK implementation of Y—Analytics `AnalyticsEngine` protocol._
+_A Pendo implementation of Y—Analytics' `AnalyticsEngine` protocol._

-This framework links the [Pendo iOS SDK](https://github.com/pendo-io/pendo-mobile-ios) to implement a Pendo version of [Y—Analytics](https://github.com/yml-org/yanalytics-ios) `AnalyticsEngine` protocol.
+This framework links the [Pendo iOS SDK](https://github.com/pendo-io/pendo-mobile-ios) to implement a Pendo version of [Y—Analytics](https://github.com/yml-org/yanalytics-ios)' `AnalyticsEngine` protocol.

 Licensing
 ----------
 Y—Analytics Pendo is licensed under the [Apache 2.0 license](LICENSE).

+Pendo iOS SDK does not have any license listed on their [GitHub page](https://github.com/pendo-io/pendo-mobile-ios).

 Documentation
 ----------